With a sugar cookie base, these Fruit Pizza Cookies are individual-sized versions of a classic favorite. They’re fresh and customizable!!

 A Favorite Kid-Friendly Treat

-They consist of a sugar cookie base, and a sweetened cream cheese frosting with fresh fruit on top.
+Fruit Pizza Cookies consist of a Sugar Cookie base, and a sweetened cream cheese frosting with fresh fruit on top.
 I couldn’t resist spreading a little Nutella on a few too.

-How to Make Them
+How to Make Fruit Pizza Cookies

 PREP.
-Preheat oven to 375 degrees.
+Preheat oven to 375°F.

 FROSTING.
 Make frosting by creaming together two softened 8 oz. cream cheese bars and ½ cup softened butter (1 stick).
 Add 2 teaspoons vanilla.

-Mini Fruit Pizza Bar
+Fruit Pizza Cookie Bar

-Alternative Frosting: I personally love the cream cheese frosting and nutella, but here are a few others you might like:
+Alternative frosting.
+I personally love the cream cheese frosting and Nutella, but here are a few others you might like:

 - Mandarine oranges